loomnetwork/loom-sdk-documentation/docs/en/how-to-get-contracts-verified.md

 // listing truncated for brevity
 ```

 You can successfully compile this contract on your machine because `npm install` saved the OpenZeppelin contracts locally and Truffle "knows" where to find them.
-But, if you try to get this verified on the block explorer, it'll just fail.
+But, if you try to get this compiled on the block explorer, it'll just fail.

 To make it work, we need to use a tool that merges all the dependencies, puts them in the right order, and saves everything in a single file - [truffle-flattener](https://www.npmjs.com/package/truffle-flattener).